The Truth About Fear: The One Thing That Affects Everything In Your Art

 In the meanwhile, I would love to hear your experiences of dealing with fear and self doubt when creating your paintings.

 If you would like to work with me, you can check out my online course The Artist’s Journey: 3 Secrets Of The Masters which you can take independently at any time.
-Our next guided class begins January 9, 2017.
-You can read about it and register here.
+I also offer the formal course several times a year.